Garlic and onion substitutions for seasonal cooking

 • Chives

-• White part of green onions for cooking
+• The white part of green onions for cooked dishes

-• White and green parts of green onions for raw use
+• The white and green parts of green onions for fresh use

 • Spring onions or sweet onions

-Shallots are drier and more concentrated than most of these swaps, so spring onions and sweet onions may need a little extra cooking time.
+Shallots are drier than most of these substitutes, so spring onions and sweet onions may need a little extra time in the pan to cook down.

 For garlic

-Garlic scapes are milder than garlic cloves, so plan to use more.
+• Garlic scapes (available in June) — milder than cloves, so use more

 Fresh spring onions in June